Nezets/FastAPI_Project/README.md

 npm start
 ```

+For the Python dependencies, install FastAPI, SQLAlchemy, python-jose, and pydantic using `pip install`

 Run the backend server by running the following command in the `api` folder:
 ```
 py -m uvicorn main:app